L23git/swimwiththefishes/README.md

 \*S \* \*W (country_code=PL) \*O (region_code\*ICO, IL, NY, CA) \*A (city!=Denver) \*A (city!=Chicago)

 \*S city, ip, region_code, registration \*W (country_code=PL) \*O (country_code=FR) \*A (city!=Paris)

+# Graphs
+After a search query has been run there is an option to graph the results which will return seperate barplots for each key of each value graphed by their frequency.
+Be mindful of doing this with a lot of unique values can get out of hand and unreadable pretty quick.